wiluite/CSV_co_old/README.md

 > Why are you unquoting quoted fields?

-Because quotes are for *preprocessing*, not the end-users.
+Because quotes are for *preprocessing*, not for end users.

 > How fast is it?

-Well, it is far from being the fastest.
+Well, it is far from being "the fastest".
 But look at [Benchmarks](#benchmarks).

 ### Features
 - Memory-mapping CSV files.